jftuga/sqs_clipboard/README.md

 # sqs_clipboard
 Use AWS SQS as a clipboard to copy and paste across different systems and platforms.
+Clipboard contents are encrypted in transit and at rest.

 ### Current status: beta